heatherknoyes/CodingQuestionsQuiz/README.md

 THEN I can save my initials and my score
 ```

--- edit here --
-This project taught me introductory techniques on I can take input from a user and use it to output messaging to the user.
-In the future, I would try to incorporate the user messaging into a more UI friendly manner such that the prompt does not show OK/Cancel but either has a listener on a toggle in the UI or has a checkbox that I could read.
-This would make the UX more appealing and intelligent than the prompt way that it is today.
+This project taught me how to use dynamic HTML building using Web APIs with JavaScript.
+In the future, I would try to incorporate a randomized selection of the questions.
+In addition, I would love to add better styling to the quiz to give feedback to the user for which questions they got right or which ones they missed.
+This would make the UX more appealing and intelligent than just a quiz and a score.

 ## Installation